Travel guide

 • Intensive use (remote work, streaming, video calls): 2-4 GB/day

-For a 1-week trip to Uruguay, our recommendation is to purchase 5-7 GB for 1 week.
-This is enough for most travelers with normal use: Google Maps running constantly, Instagram, WhatsApp, and some occasional searches.
+For a trip to Uruguay lasting 1 week, our recommendation is to contract 5-7 GB for 1 week.
+This is enough for most travelers with normal use: constant Google Maps, Instagram, WhatsApp, and some occasional searches.

-If you're going to work remotely or plan to make frequent video calls, upgrade to the next plan.
-PuraSim plans allow you to top up data if you run out, so it's not a problem if you fall short: you won't suddenly lose coverage.
+If you plan to work remotely or make frequent video calls, upgrade to the next plan immediately.
+PuraSim plans allow you to top up data if you run out, so it's not a big deal if you fall short: you won't suddenly lose coverage.

 PuraSim offers specific plans for Uruguay with different data and duration options.
-See the complete collection in our plans for Uruguay.
+Check out the full collection on our plans for Uruguay.

 How to activate your eSIM for Uruguay step-by-step